maksimusGREEN/stud_projects/README.md

-# EDA_projects
+# stud_projects
-My examples in Exploratory data analysis.

-There I will post my tries in EDA using Python
+There I will posting some of my decisions from different training courses